 In terms of pure numbers, NordVPN wins with nearly double the number of servers over ExpressVPN's network.

-ExpressVPN vs. NordVPN: Performance
+ExpressVPN vs. NordVPN: Overall performance

 Before you pay for a VPN, make sure the company has a money-back guarantee.
 This can let you try out a service to see if you will be happy with it long-term, but there's another reason why: Generally speaking, the performance of any VPN service depends on where you are in the world, where its server that you connect to is located, and how much traffic there is running through that server at the time you connect to it.